naderskhan/email-service/README.md

 - A config for `maxAttempts` to trigger/retry with different email providers
 - Specific validation errors instead of `Invalid email data` - such as: Invalid email structure, Missing subject,..
 - Unit tests coverage and integration tests
-- Separate configs for test, dev and prod environments
 - A proper logger (like `Winston`) for added advantage - such as formatting, levels, stack trace,..
 - Deployment pipeline (CICD) and hosting